KQL11/Deep-VRM/README.md

-ms-swift/            Local SWIFT training framework used by the scripts run_Stage1.sh        Stage 1 training script run_Stage2.sh        Stage 2 training script
+ms-swift/            Local SWIFT training framework used by the scripts run_Stage1.sh        Stage 1 training script run_Stage2.sh        Stage 2 training script eval.sh              Evaluation script DATA/Test/eval_data.json  Evaluation data template used by eval.sh
 ```

 Large training artifacts are intentionally not included in this release.
-The `DATA/` and `Checkpoints*/` directories are ignored by Git and will be released separately.
+The `DATA/` and `Checkpoints*/` directories are ignored by Git, except for the small evaluation template at `DATA/Test/eval_data.json`.

 ## ⚙️ Environment Setup